IndexCoreasmjit::CodeHolder

 Returns offset of a Label by its labelId.

-The offset returned is relative to the start of the section.
+The offset returned is relative to the start of the section where the label is bound.
 Zero offset is returned for unbound labels, which is their initial offset value.

 This is an overloaded member function, provided for convenience.
 It differs from the above function only in what argument(s) it accepts.